18 Must-Have Negotiation Skills For Procurement Professionals

 Although there are two types of non-profit organizations, both can receive grants and tax subsidies from the government.

-However, the difference for non-profits is that they need to follow regulations and guidelines that govern them.
-They need to follow regulations because it usually relies on private and public funding.
+However, the difference is that they need to follow regulations and guidelines that govern them.
+They need to follow regulations because they usually rely on private and public funding.

 A non-profit organization needs to keep track of its purchases and payments to stay financially and legally compliant with the industry’s regulations.
 Additionally, it must report these purchases and payments with great accuracy and full disclosure.

-Procurement for non-profits can keep the processes efficient, cut costs, and cycle times short to thrive in the industry as it is tied to a strict budget.
+Procurement for non-profits can keep the processes efficient, and cut costs and cycle times short to thrive in the industry as it is tied to a strict budget.

 1. Regulatory Changes